wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 ## Symmetric Messaging

-It is important to note that though the establishment of a *Transport* might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and *Clients* establish WAMP sessions by attaching to *Realms* on *Routers*, WAMP itself is designed to be fully symmetric for application components.
+It is important to note that though the establishment of a Transport might have a inherent asymmetry (like a TCP client establishing a WebSocket connection to a server), and Clients establish WAMP sessions by attaching to Realms on Routers, WAMP itself is designed to be fully symmetric for application components.

-After the transport and a session have been established, any application component may act as *Caller*, *Callee*, *Publisher* and *Subscriber* at the same time.
-And *Routers* provide the fabric on top of which WAMP runs a symmetric application messaging service.
+After the transport and a session have been established, any application component may act as Caller, Callee, Publisher and Subscriber at the same time.
+And Routers provide the fabric on top of which WAMP runs a symmetric application messaging service.

 ## Remote Procedure Call Roles

 The Remote Procedure Call messaging pattern involves peers of three different roles:

-* *Callee (Client)*
+* Callee (Client)
-* *Caller (Client)*
+* Caller (Client)
-* *Dealer (Router)*
+* Dealer (Router)

-A *Caller* issues calls to remote procedures by providing the procedure URI and any arguments for the call.
+A Caller issues calls to remote procedures by providing the procedure URI and any arguments for the call.
-The *Callee* will execute the procedure using the supplied arguments to the call and return the result of the call to the *Caller*.
+The Callee will execute the procedure using the supplied arguments to the call and return the result of the call to the Caller.

-*Callees* register procedures they provide with *Dealers*. *Callers* initiate procedure calls first to *Dealers*. *Dealers* route calls incoming from *Callers* to *Callees* implementing the procedure called, and route call results back from *Callees* to *Callers*.
+Callees register procedures they provide with Dealers.
+Callers initiate procedure calls first to Dealers.
+Dealers route calls incoming from Callers to Callees implementing the procedure called, and route call results back from Callees to Callers.

-The *Caller* and *Callee* will usually run application code, while the *Dealer* works as a generic router for remote procedure calls decoupling *Callers* and *Callees*.
+The Caller and Callee will usually run application code, while the Dealer works as a generic router for remote procedure calls decoupling Callers and Callees.

 ## Publish & Subscribe Roles

 The Publish & Subscribe messaging pattern involves peers of three different roles:

-* *Subscriber (Client)*
+* Subscriber (Client)
-* *Publisher (Client)*
+* Publisher (Client)
-* *Broker (Router)*
+* Broker (Router)

-A *Publishers* publishes events to topics by providing the topic URI and any payload for the event. *Subscribers* of the topic will receive the event together with the event payload.
+A Publishers publishes events to topics by providing the topic URI and any payload for the event.
+Subscribers of the topic will receive the event together with the event payload.

-*Subscribers* subscribe to topics they are interested in with *Brokers*. *Publishers* initiate publication first at *Brokers*. *Brokers* route events incoming from *Publishers* to *Subscribers* that are subscribed to respective topics.
+Subscribers subscribe to topics they are interested in with Brokers.
+Publishers initiate publication first at Brokers.
+Brokers route events incoming from Publishers to Subscribers that are subscribed to respective topics.

-The *Publisher* and *Subscriber* will usually run application code, while the *Broker* works as a generic router for events decoupling *Publishers* from *Subscribers*.
+The Publisher and Subscriber will usually run application code, while the Broker works as a generic router for events decoupling Publishers from Subscribers.

 ## Peers with multiple Roles

-Note that *Peers* might implement more than one role: e.g. a *Peer* might act as *Caller*, *Publisher* and *Subscriber* at the same time.
-Another *Peer* might act as both a *Broker* and a *Dealer*.
+Note that Peers might implement more than one role: e.g. a Peer might act as Caller, Publisher and Subscriber at the same time.
+Another Peer might act as both a Broker and a Dealer.